 An artist will be selected to create a site-specific public art component for a new library in Felton, California.
 The proposed site-specific artwork should enhance the visitors’ experience and should also help create a unique identity for the library.
-In particular, artists should consider the town of Felton and the history of the area, as well as literary themes, as sources to draw from for their proposals.
+In particular, artists should consider the natural setting and environmental context, history of the area and the town of Felton, as well as literary themes including environmental literacy, as sources to draw from for their proposals.
 Proposals are due July 28 by 5:00 p.m.
 Questions?
 Call 831-454-7933.

 - More details about submitting a proposal can be found

 - Click HERE for the library site plan and courtyard detail - PDF

 - Click HERE for the library site plan - JPG

 - Click HERE for the courtyard detail - JPG